Click here to go to the main page

 Already in 1930 work began on a new church which would be big enough for 850 seats, instead of the 400 of the previous one, which was given a secondary role until 1966, when it was demolished along with the rest of the monastery.
 Bleijerheide became a seperate parish that year.

 The new church was designed by A.J.N.
-Boosten in 1929, and it was his first church since his H. Hartkerk in Maastricht and the nearby H. Johannes in Eygelshoven, both of which were too progressive for their time.
-His only church work in the meantime had been the enlargement of the church of Margraten.
-The church of Bleijerheide is relatively conventional in style, compared to Boosten's previous and later churches; perhaps restrictions in style were the only option for Boosten if he wanted to be commissioned again.
-Once back in business he returned to a more experimental style again.
-But not this time.
+Boosten in 1929, and it was his first church since his H. Hartkerk in Maastricht and the nearby H. Johannes in Eygelshoven, th of which were too progressive for their time.
+Eight years later the odds were more in his favour.

-The church is a three-aisled cruciform pseudo-basilica.
+The church is a three-aisled cruciform pseudo-basilica in an Expressionist style.
 The traves of the side-aisles each have a gable and a saddle roof.
 At the back is a five-sided choir.
-Although the central aisle is taller than the side-aisles, Boosten did not give it windows.
+Although the central aisle is taller than the side-aisles, Boosten did not add a clerestorey.
 The shape of the windows, as well as the entrance, are in a pointed style inspired by Gothic.
-Some of the actual windows were designed by Henri Jonas and are considered to be his best work.
-Unfortunately they can hardly be seen on the outside of the church, as plain windows have been put in front of them.
+Some of the stained-glasswindows were designed by Henri Jonas and are considered to be his best work.
+Unfortunately they can hardly be seen on the outside of the church, as plain windows have been put in front of them to protect them from vandalism.

 Back to Churches in the province of Limburg